Thomas C. Ayers's Collection

 Description:

 Road Power.
-Here is an original photo that I took of road locomotives in Hollidaysburg, Pennsylvania, on 22 August 1960.
-Shown here (R to L) are PRR engines #9468 and #9469.
+Here is the second of three successive original photos that I took in Hollidaysburg, Pennsylvania, on 22 August 1960.
+Shown here (R to L) are Pennsylvania Railroad engines #9468 and #9469.
 Both are FF-20's built by Fairbanks-Morse and rated at 2,000 horsepower each. #9468 was constructed in February of 1948 and retired in June of 1963, while #9469 was built in March of 1948 and retired in October of 1962.
 The crew has just coupled onto a long string of new and rebuilt freight cars and has begun pulling them out of the Yard.
-This photo was taken near the intersection of Jones and South Juniata Streets.
-From here, this train will pass the Passenger Station in Hollidaysburg and WYE Tower in Duncansville, climb the Allegheny Mountains using the New Portage Branch, and merge eventually with the mainline at Gallitzin.
+Photo taken near the intersection of Jones and South Juniata Streets.
+From here, this train will pass the Passenger Station in Hollidaysburg and WYE Tower in Duncansville, climb the Allegheny Mountains using the New Portage Branch, and merge eventually with the mainline at Gallitzin on its way West.

 Photo Date: